mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 But if your app needs to obtain credentials, you have two options: the OAuth2 authorization code flow or using a [Blot're disposable clients][blotre-disposable].
 We'll use a disposable client, but let's take a quick look at the authorization code flow first.

 The empty `{}` we've been passing to the `Blotre` constructor is the client metadata.
-[Register a client app on Blot're][blotre-register] and then use this provided values to create a new instance:
+[Register a client app on Blot're][blotre-register] and then use these provided values to create a new instance:

 ```python
 client = blotre.Blotre({